soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 - File repositories range from Amazon/Google to a local NFS with Webdav access.
 - Graph database **Neo4J**, **Triple store**, **Jena Fuseki** (Java) or **Virtuoso** (C) both have spatial support.
 - **GIT** is the most used versioning system these days, with the option to go for SAAS (Github, Bitbucket) or on-premise (Gitlab).
 GitHub seems the most suitable option, as other groups such as OGC and INSPIRE are already there, which means users already have an account, and we can cross-link issues between projects.

+## Storage of configuration

+Many configurations are maintained as part of the Soilwise infrastructure.
+The storage of types of configuration may differ, but is always documented, for reproducabillity.

+1. Which version of a component is used in which environment (CMDB)
+2. Connection details to API's, databases (Secrets)
+3. Scheduling of scheduled tasks, such as harvesters, backups, synchronisation, validation
+4. Authorisation, which users are authorised for which roles.

 ## Backup and versioning